observIQ/observiq-otel-collector-k8s/README.md

 Configuration for instrumenting Kubernetes with the observIQ OpenTelemetry

+> :warning: **This repository is under active development**: If using this repository, please fork or copy the configuration files directly.
+All examples are subject to change.

 ## Usage

 This repository assumes the use of [Kustomize](https://kustomize.io/) for generating Kubernetes manifests.